-The schedule of compensation, benefits, and other payments to agency head and board of commissioners is presented in compliance with Louisiana Revised Statute 24:513 A (3) and House Concurrent Resolution No. 54 of the 1979 Session of the Louisiana Legislature.
-As provided by Louisiana Revised Statute 33:3819, the District's commissioners receive \$50 per regular and special meeting attended.
+The Schedule of Compensation, Benefits, and Other payments to Agency Head and Board of Commissioners is presented in compliance with Louisiana Revised Statute 24:513 A (3) and House Concurrent Resolution No. 54 of the 1979 Session of the Louisiana Legislature.
+As provided by Louisiana Revised Statute 33:3819, Columbia Heights Water District commissioners receive \$100 per meeting attended.